ajaygupta1988/final_project/readme.md

   - Collector Service: To collect data and save it to MongoDB upon request.
 It will check if data exist or is stale and then update it on demand.
 The update trigger will be managed by simple messaging queue.
   - Analyzer Service: This is a Rest Api service connected to the web application and have Api's to display data on the front end web application.

+## See pdf file in the repo for system architecture.

 # Basic Setup